 4. achieve passing scores on Praxis II, the Virginia Communication and Literacy Assessment, and the Reading for Virginia Educators assessment

 Successful completion of the program and recommendation for licensure to the Virginia Department of Education are contingent upon:

-3. a grade of B (including B+, B, or B-) or better in all graduate coursework; minimum 3.0 (B) or higher overall cumulative GPA must be earned in order to graduate; a grade of C+ or lower in a course or internship results in suspension from the program.
+- a grade of B (including B+, B, or B-) or better in all graduate coursework; minimum 3.0 (B) or higher overall cumulative GPA must be earned in order to graduate; a grade of C+ or lower in a course results in dismissal from the program;

 Program Course Sequence

 Required Undergraduate Courses:

 EDUC 203 Introduction to Teaching and Learning: Elementary (3 credits)

 EDUC 305 Mathematical Concepts and Methods II (2 credits)

 EDUC 311 Literature and the Arts in the Elementary Classroom (3 credits)

 EDUC 371 Language Development and Literacy Instruction: Primary (3 credits)